massun-onibakuchi/margin-limit-order/README.md

 # Margin Limit Order
 Margin trading on the 1inch Limit Order Protocol:PoC

-When a limit order is executed, the contract receives a callback and builds a leveraged position by depositing the bought tokens as collateral in the lending protocol (such as Aave) and borrowing the sold tokens.
+1inch Limit Order Protocol is a set of smart contracts.
+When a limit order is executed, A contract receives a callback and builds a leveraged position by depositing the bought tokens as collateral in the lending protocol (such as Aave) and borrowing the sold tokens.
 All of this is done by the taker in a single transaction.

 ## Concept

 ### 1inch Limit Order Protocol
-1inch limit order protocol is a set of smart contracts.
 Key features of the protocol is extreme flexibility and high gas efficiency that achieved by using two different order types - regular Limit Order and RFQ Order.

 #### Limit Order
 1inch Limit Order Protocol provides extremely flexible limit order, can be configured with: